phetdam/daily-coding-problem/simple_ds/README.txt

 binary_tree.py:

-    contains a simple binary tree implementation and a function to return the elements of the tree as a list, with options for different orderings such as inorder, preorder, postorder, and level order/breadth first traversal.
+    contains a simple binary tree implementation, a function to return the elements of the tree as a list, with options for different orderings such as inorder, preorder, postorder, and level order/breadth first traversal, and a function that allows the creation of binary trees of arbitrary size  with elements filled from left to right, with the option to pass a function specifying how to generate values for each of the nodes.

 linked_list.py: